uwcse440/web-cse440-wi20/angular-workspace/src/assets/projects/procabulary/designprototyping.md

 </div>

 **Practice Mode in conversations.**
-It’s common for users who have difficulties speaking professional language to be intimidated by engaging in professional conversations with others.
+It’s common for users who have difficulties speaking the professional language to be intimidated by engaging in professional conversations with others.
 In this case, they can practice by themselves using the practice mode in conversation.
 By clicking the “start mockup” button at the bottom of the improvement page and choosing which topics to cover, users can start a conversation with the AI chatbot.
 When the mockup conversation is finished, the analysis report of their mockup conversation can be found in the improvement page for the users to check out their performance in the practice.

 <div style="margin: auto; text-align: center;">
   <div style="max-width: 250px; vertical-align: bottom; display: inline-block;" class="m-3">
     <p><img src="assets/projects/{{ project.path }}/improvements_highlighted.jpeg" width="100%" class="border rounded"></p>
-    <p style="text-align: center;"><b>highlighted improvements button</b></p>
+    <p style="text-align: center;"><b>conversation practice button</b></p>
   </div>
   <div style="max-width: 250px; vertical-align: bottom; display: inline-block;" class="m-3">
     <p><img src="assets/projects/{{ project.path }}/conversation_practice.png" width="100%" class="border rounded"></p>
-    <p style="text-align: center;"><b>improvements practices</b></p>
+    <p style="text-align: center;"><b>professional conversation practices</b></p>
   </div>
 </div>

-**Contextualize keywords using context from conversation.**
+**Contextualize keywords using context from conversations.**
 If users feel that they have difficulties to choose the most appropriate words in the correct contexts, they can browse the suggested uses keywords related to the contexts in the improvement page.

 <div style="margin: auto; text-align: center;">
   <div style="max-width: 250px; vertical-align: bottom; display: inline-block;" class="m-3">
     <p><img src="assets/projects/{{ project.path }}/improvement.png" width="100%" class="border rounded"></p>
-    <p style="text-align: center;"><b>improvement</b></p>
+    <p style="text-align: center;"><b>improvement page</b></p>
   </div>
   <div style="max-width: 250px; vertical-align: bottom; display: inline-block;" class="m-3">
     <p><img src="assets/projects/{{ project.path }}/improvement_detail.png" width="100%" class="border rounded"></p>
-    <p style="text-align: center;"><b>improvement detail</b></p>
+    <p style="text-align: center;"><b>improvement page detail</b></p>
   </div>
 </div>